 - Nevada: Nevada is the only state that currently licenses MUAs separately from cosmetologists or estheticians.
-MUA applicants must pay a $25 fee to either transfer out of state credentials, or sit an examination in order to earn the state MUA license.
+MUA applicants must pay a $25 fee to either transfer out-of-state credentials, or sit an examination in order to earn the state MUA license.
 All three types of MUA are licensed to work in salons.

 - New Hampshire: The state of New Hampshire requires either an esthetician or cosmetologist license for those working in a salon; MUAs do not need a license to sell or apply makeup, or to work in retail.

-- New Jersey: You do not need a license to work in production of film, television, or musical entertainment, or to apply makeup when recommending or selling cosmetic products (either in a store or as a freelancer).
+- New Jersey: You do not need a license to work in the production of film, television, or musical entertainment, or to apply makeup when recommending or selling cosmetic products (either in a store or as a freelancer).